tongmingwang/im-design/docs/en/button.md

 # Button Component

-Button components are used to trigger actions, such as submitting forms.
+Button component for triggering actions, such as submitting forms.

 ## Basic Usage

-Use the `color` and `variant` properties to define button styles.
+Use `color` and `variant` properties to define button styles.

 <style scoped>
  .im-button {